 - First, pack your most valuable and fragile things in your carry-on.
-You control how your hand luggage is treated, but with checked luggage, it’s a shot in the dark.
-(Especially with all the videos of poor luggage handling lately)
+You can control how your hand luggage is treated, but with checked luggage, it’s a shot in the dark.
+Just think of all the videos of badly handled luggage that have been circling online recently.
+Don’t take chances if it isn’t completely necessary.

 - If the fragile object has an empty inside pocket, like in glasses or mugs, make sure to stuff it with soft items, like socks, underwear, bubble wrap, paper, or t-shirts.

 - Before packing your fragile items, make sure to wrap them in a soft material.
-Make sure that the material is soft, elastic and that the layer is at least one inch thick.
+It helps if the material is elastic and that the layer is at least one inch thick.
 Some great choices include bubble wrap, synthetic clothes, and paper.
 You shouldn’t wrap your items too tightly, as this will increase the likelihood of the item breaking.

-- If it’s a really fragile item, like a wine glass, make sure that it’s either in the original packaging or packed in some hard container, like cardboard, plastic or wooden box.
+- If it’s a really fragile item, like a wine glass, make sure that it’s either in the original packaging or packed in some hard container, like cardboard, plastic, or a wooden box.

 - Make sure to pack the fragile items at least two inches apart from each other and other hard objects.

 - Pack your items as far as possible from the walls of your suitcase.
-I’d suggest at least five inches of distance from the sides.
+I’d suggest at least five inches away from the sides.

 - The suitcase should be packed densely, but not too dense.
-It should be packed full enough so that nothing moves when your bag is tossed around by the luggage handlers.
-However, don’t overpack it, as this will result in more pressure on your items and increasing the risk of your items breaking.
+It should be full enough that nothing moves when your bag is tossed around by the luggage handlers.
+However, overpacking will only result in more pressure on your items and will increase the risk of your items breaking or becoming damaged.

 - Avoid using packing cubes.
-They’re a great way to organize your clothing, but pretty useless for packing fragile items.
-You need to use your clothes for wrapping your items and strategically placing them between other hard objects.
+They’re a great way to organize your clothing but are mostly useless for packing fragile items.
+You need to use your clothes to wrap your items and strategically placing them between other hard objects.